Fundamentals of Accounting

 The three main types of financial statements in accounting are:

-A Balance Sheet denotes an entity’s financial position at a particular point in time.
-It is again as per the principle of matching- both sides of the Balance Sheet should always match.
-On the one hand, we have Assets, whereas the other side comprises of Liabilities and Owner’s or Stockholder’s Equity.
+A balance sheet denotes an entity’s financial position at a particular point in time.
+Again, as per the principle of matching, both sides of the balance sheet should always match.
+On the one hand, we have assets, whereas the other side comprises liabilities and owner’s or stockholder’s equity.